Conservative–Liberal Democrat coalition agreement: Environment

 In pursuit of the parties' policies on creation of "a low carbon and eco-friendly economy", a range of measures would be adopted.

-In transport, a high speed rail network would be established, while the proposed third runway at London Heathrow Airport would be cancelled, and no new runways would be approved for London Gatwick Airport or London Stansted Airport.
+In transport, a high speed rail network would be established, while the proposed third runway at Heathrow Airport would be cancelled, and no new runways would be approved for Gatwick Airport or London Stansted Airport.

 The legislation required for the building new nuclear power stations would proceed, without public subsidy for the projects.
 Any new coal-fired power stations would be required to implement carbon capture and storage, while the targets for energy from renewable sources would be increased, subject to the advice of the Climate Change Committee.

 Other measures include a smart grid, smart meters and feed-in tariffs, a green investment bank would be created, and promotion of anaerobic digestion of waste for energy, marine energy, home energy improvement, green spaces and wildlife corridors, and electric car recharging networks.
 Home Information Packs would be abolished, albeit retaining the energy performance certificates.
 Import or export of illegal timber would be criminalised.